-To be ultimately accountable for the overall Shariah governance framework and Shariah compliance of the Bank.
+To have the ultimate oversight accountability for the institutionalisation of overall Shariah governance framework and Shariah compliance of the Bank.

-To maintain an oversight on the operations and business activities of the Bank and to be accountable for its decisions, views and opinions on Shariah matters.
+To have oversight responsibility on the operations and business activities of the Bank and to be accountable for its decisions, views and opinions on Shariah matters.